-• Stoppage or regulation of the supply of water and electricity or any other services to industries violating pollution standards.
+- Coordination of the activities of various central and state authorities established under the previous Acts; - Laying down emission/ effluent standard for various industrial activities; - Powers to get information about the industrial process and to inspect the plant, premises, records and other necessary materials including seizure of the documents: - Giving direction for closure, prohibition or regulation of industrial processes as necessary and - Stoppage or regulation of the supply of water and electricity or any other services to industries violating pollution standards.
 Environmental planning and coordination was set up under the 4th five year plan (1969- 1978).
 Till 1980, the subjects of environment and forests were the concern of the Dept of Science and Technology and Ministry of Agriculture respectively.
 Later, the issues were formally attended by the Dept of Environment which was established in 1980.
 This was then upgraded to the Ministry of Environment & Forest in 1985.
 In 1980, clearance of large projects from the environmental angle became an administrative requirement to the extent that the planning commission and the central investment board sought proof of such clearance before according financial sanction.

-Five year later, the Dept of Environment and Forests, Government of India had issued guidelines for Environmental Assessment of river valley projects.
-These guidelines require various studies such as impacts on forests and wild life in the submergence zone, water logging potential. upstream and downstream aquatic ecosystems and fisheries, water related diseases, climatic changes and seismicity.
+Five year later, the Dept of Environment and Forests, Government of guidelines India had issued Environmental Assessment of river valley projects.
+These guidelines require various studies such as impacts on forests and wild life in the submergence zone, water potential, logging upstream and aquatic downstream ecosystems and fisheries, water related diseases, climatic changes and seismicity.

-A major legislative measures for the purpose of environmental clearance was in 1994 when specific notification was issued under section 3 and rule 5 of the environment protection Act, 1986 called the "Environment impact Assessment Notification 1994".
+A major legislative measures for the purpose of environmental clearance was in 1994 when specific notification was issued under section 3 and rule 5 of the environment protection Act , 1986 called the "Environment impact Assessment Notification 1994".

 The first step in seeking environmental clearance for a development project is to determine what statutory legislations apply to the particular project.
-The MOEF has brought out several notifications restricting the development of industries in specified ecologically sensitive areas.
+The MOEF has brought out several notifications restricting the development of in specified ecologically sensitive areas.
 In addition there are also draft rules framed for the sitting of industries.
-Environmental clearance for development projects can be obtained either at the state level or at the central level depending on certain criteria concerning the characteristics of the project.
+Environmental clearance for development projects can be obtained either at the state level or at the central depending on certain criteria concerning the characteristics of the project.
 However (regardless of where the final environmental clearance is obtained from), for most projects the consent must first be taken from the state pollution control board or pollution control committees in the case of union territories.

 3.2.
-Environmental Impact Assessment Notification 2006: The Environmental Impact Assessment has been used as a management tool to minimize adverse impacts of the developmental projects on the environment and to achieve sustainable development through timely, adequate, protective corrective and mitigation measures.
-The Ministry of Environment (MoEF) and Forests has used Environmental Impact Assessment Notification 2006 as a major tool to regulate rapid industrial development of the country for minimizing the adverse impact on environment and reversing the trends which may lead to climate change in long run.
+Environmental Impact Assessment Notification 2006: The Environmental Impact Assessment has been used as a management tool to minimize adverse impacts of the developmental projects on the environment and to achieve sustainable development through timely, adequate, corrective and protective mitigation measures.
+The Ministry of Environment Forests (MoEF) has and used Environmental Impact Assessment Notification 2006 as a major tool to regulate rapid industrial development of the country for minimizing the adverse impact on environment and reversing the trends which may lead to climate change in long run.
 Environmental Ministry has said that they are looking into the issue.
 In a couple of days, ministry will decide whether to send an inquiry team to Gujarat or issue a notice to the State Government.
-A 10 member delegation headed by Shri Ganpatsinh Vasava, Minister of Gujarat Forest & Environment will meet Governor SC Jamir and Chief Minister Naveen Patnaik and seek their support for the project.
+A 10 member delegation headed by Shri Ganpatsinh Vasava, Minister of Gujarat Forest & Environment will meet Governor SC Jamir and Chief Minister Naveen Patnaik and seek their support for the